 Marketing materials such as links shared to your projects are allowed at Protospiel Online as long as these links are not over-shared (spammed) in any text channel and are not used in an invasive way.

 For example, going from table to table to share a link or posting the same link multiple times to the general text channel is considered invasive.
 Placing a link in your current table’s private text channel for your project while you are in the middle of your playtest or giving playtesters an opportunity to sign up for your email list during your feedback session is not considered invasive.
 Use your best judgement, and, when in doubt, ask event staff.

 Alcohol is allowed, subject to all laws and rules.
 Drunkenness, Fighting, and General Rowdiness will be dealt with at the discretion of the organizers and/or event staff.

 Attendees must follow instructions and directions given to them by a Protospiel Online staff member.
-Failure to do so may result in expulsion from the convention without a refund.
+Failure to do so may result in expulsion from the Discord server without a refund.

 Full details of our refund policy are available here: https://protospiel.online/refund-policy

 Explicitly sexual or gory imagery is considered inappropriate for this event.
 Please use discretion when presenting themes that may be considered offensive or disturbing to others.

 There are a few pieces of etiquette specific to virtual meeting and board gaming platforms we ask all attendees to keep in mind: